Papalopulu-Lab/Cottrell2026/README.md

 ## Analysis of public RNAseq data

-Several publicly available RNA-seq datasets were analysed to examine HES1 expression in various context, to validate our findings, as described in the paper.
+Several publicly available RNA-seq datasets were analysed to examine HES1 expression in various contexts, to validate our findings, as described in the paper.
 Individual R scripts are provided here to conduct this analysis on each dataset.